 A brief overview of basement Water Proofing of wall and floors

-New construction sites have a different set of waterproofing problems compared with an existing building which has a history of resisting water.
-In a new building, you are excavating underground (and into the unknown), and the new site has a lack of site water history.
-This is why more investigation is needed.
-This starts with a desk study followed by a site inspection.
-The research helps in select materials and create a suitable specification, which needs to address any ground contamination due to past usage of the land, ground gases, i.e. Radon and potential flooding of the area due to location.
+New construction sites: have a separate set of waterproofing problems, compared with an existing building, which have a history of resisting water.
+In a new building, you are excavating into the unknown as there is lack of below ground water history.
+This starts with a desk study, followed by a site inspection, which help to create a suitable installation specification.

-This is why a combination of Type A and B waterproofing system is preferred, this is applied to the new structure externally, or as part of the structure and both may require a suitable maintainable land drain installed to prevent water building up on the outside and finding a defect.
-By combining these, you may create a tanked construction which is able to resist water penetration.
+A combination of Type A and B waterproofing system is preferred.
+This may be applied to the new structure externally, or as part of the new concrete structure.
+They may require a land drain installed, to prevent water building up and finding a defect.
+By combining these, you may create a “tanked” construction which is able to resist water penetration.

-Type A: This system relies on a coating/membrane being applied to the wall/floor to make the structure resistant to the passage of groundwater.
-A manageable land drain should be installed to prevent water from finding a defect in an external coating or membrane and diverted to a suitable soakaway.
+Type A system: Relies on a coating/or membrane being applied to the wall/floor to make the structure resistant to the passage of groundwater.
+Normally a land drain is installed.
+This is to prevent water from finding a defect, in coating or membrane and diverted to a suitable soakaway.
 Groundwater should not be discharged into a vested sewer.

-Type B: Is the best form of the three types as the (often waterproof concrete) wall/floor construction structure is built to resistant to groundwater penetration.
+Type B system: Is the best form of structural water proofing systems, as the wall/floor structure can be made resistant to groundwater penetration.